robin11110000/tempura2/README.md

-# 🌊 **Tempura — A Decentralized Webtoon Platform Powered by Linera Microchains**
+# 🌊 **Tempura — A Decentralized Webtoon Platform Powered by Massa Network**

-Tempura is a next-generation Webtoon platform built on the **Linera blockchain**, designed to give creators ownership, real-time audience engagement, and on-chain monetization.
+Tempura is a next-generation Webtoon platform built on the **Massa Network**, designed to give creators ownership, real-time audience engagement, and on-chain monetization.
-Every creator, series, and episode is backed by verifiable on-chain state stored across **Linera microchains**, enabling a scalable, low-latency reading and publishing experience.
+Every creator, series, and episode is backed by verifiable on-chain state stored across Massa’s infrastructure, enabling a scalable, low-latency reading and publishing experience.

 ---